DuaneNielsen/pytorch-baselines/docs/modules/gail.rst

 or human demonstrations.

-We recommend you to take a look at :ref:`pre-training <pretrain>` section or directly look at ``stable_baselines/gail/dataset/`` folder to learn more about the expected format for the dataset.
+We recommend you to take a look at :ref:`pre-training <pretrain>` section or directly look at ``pytorch_baselines/gail/dataset/`` folder to learn more about the expected format for the dataset.

 Here is an example of training a Soft Actor-Critic model to generate expert trajectories for GAIL:

 .. code-block:: python

-  from stable_baselines import SAC from stable_baselines.gail import generate_expert_traj
+  from pytorch_baselines import SAC from pytorch_baselines.gail import generate_expert_traj

   # Generate expert trajectories (train expert)
   model = SAC('MlpPolicy', 'Pendulum-v0', verbose=1)